Beach music: Revival: 1980s

-The 3rd Annual Beach Music Awards TV Special was produced by Ron Dunn and Susan B. Donovan.
-Ron Dunn, DGA, served as director and writer, along with Susan B. Donovan (choreographer), and the show's executive producer, John X. Aragona.
-One of the key factors was a new song by O.C.
-Smith, "Brenda", written and produced by Charles Wallert.
-"Brenda" was on the national Billboard charts for three months and became the number one beach music song for two years.
-"Brenda" was nominated for six Awards and won five at the Third Annual Beach Music Awards.
+In 1987, O.C.
+Smith released new single "Brenda", written and produced by Charles Wallert.
+"Brenda" was on the Billboard R&B charts and the song reached #58 on R&B chart.
+"Brenda" was nominated for six Awards and won five at the Beach Music Awards.
 The telecasts of the Beach Music Awards in the 1990s (the footage appears in TV shows currently being broadcast) brought new awareness to the wide appeal of this music.
 Aragona spent more than 30 years promoting beach music.

 These shows set the stage for the CAMMY Awards show, first held at Salisbury, North Carolina in 1995.
 The shows soon moved to Charlotte and then to North Myrtle Beach, South Carolina, where they are still an annual event under their new name, The Carolina Beach Music Awards (CBMA).
 The CAMMY (CBMA) show has turned into a five-day-long showcase and party for the fans and the bands, with shows all along the strip in NMB.
 It culminates in a show at the Alabama Theatre.
-Chuck Jackson and William Bell were the national stars featured in 2009, backed by the Craig Woolard Band and the Band of Oz respectively.
+Soul singer Chuck Jackson and William Bell were the national stars featured in 2009, backed by the Craig Woolard Band and the Band of Oz respectively.

-The best of beach music from the early decades, from both national and regional artists, is known today as "classic beach".
-However, there is more to beach music than just the oldies.
-New recordings in this style are being produced regularly as part of the regional music industry in the Southeastern United States.
-While the terms "beach music" and "Carolina beach music" are still used, the increasing popularity of the shag (and to distance the genre from California-based music often associated with beaches such as yacht rock and surf music) has led to it sometimes being identified as "shag music".
-Many websites have lately begun to refer to this music as "beach & shag".